 I was born in The Netherlands and since I was young I have been sewing.
 I picked this up from my mum who would make our "Carnaval" costumes every year.
-When I was older I would make my own with some help.
-Eventually I made myself.
+As I older I would make my own with some help and eventually I made it all by myself.

 I thought about becoming a fashion designer at the age of 11/12, however I never followed this dream as I did not want to stand out from the rest in being different.
 During high school I discovered my love for musical theatre.
 I loved the way a show could just take me away from the real world for about 2,5 hours and let me feel things I had never felt before.
 That really changed my life.

 After high school I studied Hospitality Management.
 I ended up working in the hotel at Schiphol Airport, in Amsterdam where I did my final internship.
 With my move to the big city I started to work as an extra, model and actor in my spare time.
 That was great fun.
 I discovered more and more of the behind the scenes world, which always took my interest just as much or maybe even more than what you see on stage or the final film.
 Usually I had to bring my own clothing, however for a few parts I had to fit costumes and get my hair cut.
 The people were always really nice and passionate about their work.
 This inspired me to take theatre classes and I ended up in one of the oldest amateur theatre groups in Amsterdam, DOSTO.